 In this episode

-- How the scientific community tried to tackle the threat of nuclear weapons
+- David explains how the scientific community tried to tackle the threat of nuclear weapons

 Timing and cues

 - Interview Part 1 (3:08-11:52)

 - This Week in Science History Throw (24:45-24:50)

 - Outro (27:27-28:30)